baba1andie/csbc1030/README.md

 npm run lint
 npm run lint:fix

+Step 3: DATABASE SETUP
+Make sure you create a database with name "CSBC1030_ASSIGNMENT07" in mysql workbench/shell or any mysql ide of your choice

+# 3.1 In Mysql Workbench, if you don't have the database

+create database CSBC1030_ASSIGNMENT07;

+# 3.2 In Mysql Workbench

+use CSBC1030_ASSIGNMENT07;

+# 3.3 In Nodejs Terminal - To start the application

+node index.js

+# 3.4 In Mysql Workbench, If you don't have data to Login

+INSERT INTO User (email, name, password) VALUES ('asl@gmail.com', 'asl', '$2b$10$gClrAclaFpPWkYf64ZMn0e8uy6.ODX/1OFIjBJC5EOSfSmuMLc4ES'), ('vimmi@gmail.com', 'vimmi', '$2b$10$XzS0i4QTGtwJUAnKM6ZgSOLImNh71WgA5nzqCPG/6PhfFFIciIN5e');

-Step 3: To Login, Open the following url in browser for post('/') http://localhost:3000/api/users/login
+Step 4: To Login, Open the following url in browser for post('/') http://localhost:3000/api/users/login

 Json Body example